 - Living Full-Time in an RV for 3 years.
 Our 15 Tips

-Did you know you can stay at the welcome center in Natchez for 2 nights for free?
+Did you know you can stay at the welcome center in Natchez for two nights for free?
 We did it!
-Very friendly people at the visitors center and they even have 20 and 30 amp hookups for us!
+Very friendly people at the visitors center, and they even have 20 and 30-amp hookups for us!
 Fresh water can be filled as you come (or leave) on the other side of the parking lot.
 GPS: 31.5543, -91.4131

 - Rocky Springs Campground (Natchez Trace Parkway) Hermanville, MS // GPS: 32.0868, -90.7994

 - Airey Lake Recreation Area // De Soto National Forest // GPS: 30.6892, -89.0611 We really enjoyed this area.
-Easy access camping, and aside from the one man who arrived on the motorcycle, clearly down on his luck, and not real happy (about anything) we had a great time here.
-Loved the little lake, and the ducks and the views were awesome, and our cell service was great!
+Easy access camping, and aside from the one man who arrived on the motorcycle, clearly down on his luck and not real happy (about anything), we had a great time here.
+Loved the little lake, the ducks and the views were awesome, and our cell service was excellent!

 - POW Camp near Saucier, MS. See the pictures below (GPS info on the picture).
-Really amazing history, and a lake nearby.
+Really unique history and a lake nearby.

 Thank you for stopping by our little corner of the internet!
 We truly appreciate each and every person who takes the time to read our blogs.
 We’re honored you spent the last few minutes with us!
 If you aren’t signed up to follow us, please do!
 You’ll be notified of our new blogs when they go up.